Chia Seed Pudding

 • An hour or two later, stir.
 This step is crucial for breaking up any seed clumps within the pudding.
 If the chia seeds stay bunched together, they won’t absorb the liquid in the jar, making for a lumpy, crunchy chia seed pudding.
 No, thanks!

 • Then, chill again.
-After stirring, cover the jar, and refrigerate overnight.
+After stirring, cover the jar, and refrigerate for 8 hours or overnight.

 Chia pudding topped with berries and cherries